 During my last year at college us kids had a rare event where we were all together, which brought us to tell things that had never been told.
 My parents were dysfunctional as individuals and as a relationship, but the one thing they got right was systematic psychological fracturing at every level of us kids lives so they could cope with their own selves.
 What went on in our family was no good; us kids lives were exploited, diverted or destroyed.
 My sisters revelations were appalling, my youngest brother had been cast from his mothers heart the day he was born.
 We would never be the same again and the truth was like a bomb going off in my head.
 I took the trouble to go visit my father, look him in the eye and tell him I knew who he was.
 It was the end of him.
 It was the end of a lot really, not the healing I thought was due – coming to terms with truth was beyond everyone.
 But at long last I knew the part of my brain I thought was missing was the fracture through my sense of self that had been driven right through me when I was really little.

 Anyway, after 5 years of part time and full time study I graduated as a naturopath in 2002.
 My qualification brought me to Caloundra and with another naturopath we built a good clinic.
 I learned to give deep massage with energy balancing but wasn’t confident as a practitioner, too many new and strange syndromes that medicine couldn’t understand and college didn’t teach.
 Before the global financial crisis many people had health fund rebates, it was a good time for natural therapists.
 The crisis changed everything and it became imperative to get much more businesslike but my brain was failing, very tired with strong signs of dementia.
-When my partner said to go driving buses to keep clinic afloat something changed inside, I needed to re-invent myself and the naturopathic model.
+When my partner said to go driving buses to keep clinic afloat something changed inside, I needed to re-invent myself and rethink the naturopathic model they taught me.
 I left the business as tidy as I could and separated to go out west working on corporate stations as a plant operator.
 It was 25 years since I’d been on farms but I liked being out under the great open skies, after I got handy at working with machinery again I became a competent loader operator and truck and dog tipper driver.
 I lived in the single men’s quarters, put my camp stove on the veranda and cooked my own food.
 Through my accounts with practitioner supplement companies I ordered necessities for being really well, especially the good fats, minerals and herbs to nourish my brain.
 I got an aerial for my internet modem and spent the evenings studying, reading, collecting information resources and playing mandolin.
 I had time to do the intensive research that unlocked what’s going on with all the strange new syndromes, building an information database, learning from doctoring of a century ago when they used simple compounds at therapeutic doses.